Photo by Kimberly Bojorquez

 Merrill is also concerned with the project being constructed too close to the junior high.
 It is planned that PEG Development and Woodbury Corp. will pay for the addition of traffic signals in the area.

-UVU alum Devin Rich, who graduated in 2014, says UVU needs more student housing, but the Palos Verdes project isn’t the answer and he wants “something better for the students”.
+UVU alum Devin Rich, who graduated in 2014, says UVU needs more student housing, but doesn’t believe the Palos Verdes development is the answer and wants “something better” and more affordable for students.

 Martin said that university officials have met with community members and residents 40 times in the last two and a half years to discuss development in the neighborhood.
 He said developers have redone the blueprints of the development three times after getting input from the community, city and the university.